Data-Free Dynamic Compression of CNNs for Tractable Efficiency: Introduction

 Our experiments demonstrate that the \methodname\ module is capable of greatly reducing computational cost of a wide variety of pre-trained CNNs while maintaining high accuracy.
 More importantly, it does so directly after exchanging the original convolutional modules for the \methodname\ block.
 This allows us to skip lengthy model trainings with additional regularization and sparsity losses as well as extensive fine-tuning procedures.
 Furthermore, we are not tied to the availability of the dataset on which the given model was originally trained.
 Our pruning approach is entirely data-free, thus enabling pruning in a setup where access to the trained model is possible, but access to the data is restricted.
-To the best of our knowledge, this makes the \methodname\ module the first CNN pruning approach that does not require any form of training or fine-tuning.
+Finally, this allows us to adjust the computational cost of a model in real time, adapting its test-time complexity to the availability of hardware resources.
+To the best of our knowledge, this makes the \methodname\ module the first dynamic and data-free CNN pruning approach that does not require any form of training or fine-tuning.

-Our main contributions are: \begin{itemize} \item We propose a locality-sensitive hashing based method to detect redundancies in the latent features of current CNN architectures.
-Our method incurs a low computational overhead and is parameter-free. \item We propose \methodname, a scalable, plug-and-play convolution module replacement that leverages these structural redundancies to save computational complexity in the form of FLOPs at test time, without requiring any training steps. \item We demonstrate the performance of our method on popular CNN models trained on benchmark vision datasets.
+Our main contributions are: \begin{itemize} \item We propose a locality-sensitive hashing based method to dynamically detect redundancies in the latent features of current CNN architectures.
+Our method incurs a low computational overhead and is entirely data-free. \item We propose \methodname, a scalable, plug-and-play convolution module replacement that leverages these structural redundancies to save computational complexity in the form of FLOPs at test time, without requiring any training steps. \item We showcase our method's performance on popular CNN models trained on benchmark vision datasets.
 We also identify a positive scaling behavior, achieving higher cost reductions on deeper and wider models. \end{itemize}

-\section{Related Work}
+\section{\uppercase{Related Work}}